19.Laptop Bed Esm W900

 Debian Release Schedule:

 Debian releases do not follow a fixed schedule.
 The Debian Project has released recent versions roughly every two years.
-The latest release is Debian 12.7 “Bookworm.”
+Regular Debian releases are supported for about 3 years after the initial release, while LTS releases are supported for 5 years through the Long-Term Support project.

 How Can I Upgrade Arch Linux & Update Packages?